-For CEP, these events provide further opportunity for rural education communities to discuss and consider opportunities and challenges facing rural and remote education within Victoria, and therefore ensure that CEP is well informed when representing such communities to Victorian education sectors and governments.
+For CEP, these events provide further opportunity for rural education communities to discuss and consider opportunities and challenges facing rural and remote education, and therefore ensure that it is well informed when representing such communities to education sectors and governments.

 Representing rural and remote education to governments, educations sectors and key stakeholder groups.

 CEP represents rural and remote learning communities at a number of levels including:

 - state and federal governments, including Ministers for Education;

 - representation on a number of government and education sector working groups and reference groups;

 - senior education personnel within Departments of Education and Training and the Catholic Education Offices;

 - meetings with Regional Directors of the Departments of Education and Training and Directors of the Catholic Education Offices on a regular basis;

 In addition, it represents rural and remote learning communities at a national level on organisations such as the Society for the Provision of Education within Rural Australia.